MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 **Related metrics**

-- Service level (10 seconds): This metric is measured as the percentage of customer conversation, where the speed to answer is less than or equal to 10 seconds.
+- Service level (10 seconds): Percentage of customer conversation, where the speed to answer is less than or equal to 10 seconds.
-- Service level (20 seconds): This metric is measured as the percentage of customer conversation, where the speed to answer is less than or equal to 20 seconds.
+- Service level (20 seconds): Percentage of customer conversation, where the speed to answer is less than or equal to 20 seconds.
-- Service level (30 seconds): This metric is measured as the percentage of customer conversation, where the speed to answer is less than or equal to 30 seconds.
+- Service level (30 seconds): Percentage of customer conversation, where the speed to answer is less than or equal to 30 seconds.
-- Service level (40 seconds): This metric is measured as the percentage of customer conversation, where the speed to answer is less than or equal to 40 seconds.
+- Service level (40 seconds): The percentage of customer conversation, where the speed to answer is less than or equal to 40 seconds.
-- Service level (60 seconds): This metric is measured as the percentage of customer conversation, where the speed to answer is less than or equal to 60 seconds.
+- Service level (60 seconds): The percentage of customer conversation, where the speed to answer is less than or equal to 60 seconds.
-- Service level (120 seconds): This metric is measured as the percentage of customer conversation, where the speed to answer is less than or equal to 120 seconds.
+- Service level (120 seconds): The percentage of customer conversation, where the speed to answer is less than or equal to 120 seconds.
-- Speed to answer: Time taken to accept an customer request
+- Speed to answer: Time taken to accept an customer request.

 For metrics around how quickly an agent accepts a request, go to [Average speed to answer](#average-speed-to-answer).